enduracode/enterprise-web-library/Documentation/Guides/WebFramework.md

 Let’s make another page modification that changes the color of the form when it’s a flat tire repair, to make it clear to users that this service order is a quick job.

-We’ll use CSS to do this, and our first step is to add a style sheet to the `Website` project.
-Name it `Styles` and paste this into it:
+We’ll use CSS to do this, and our first step is to add a style sheet.
+Click the `Website` project in the Solution Explorer and then click the Show All Files toolbar button.
+A `StaticFiles` folder will appear.
+Add a style sheet to the folder, naming it `styles`, and paste this into it:

 ```CSS
 .flatTire {